 One thing I also like to do is use Chicken Broth instead of water.
 Since everybody has access to water, I list that "ingredient" on the recipe card.
 But if you have some chicken stock on-hand, I would suggest using that instead of water.

 The USDA recommends an internal temperature of 165°F when cooking chicken.
 I always use a thermometer to check the internal temperature of meats to ensure it is safe to eat.

 For more great recipes like this one, I suggest you check these recipes out:

 📋 What Ingredients do I need

-You will need the following ingredients to make this Apricot Mustard Chicken Recipe: Water, Dijon Mustard, Apricot Preserves, Low Sodium Soy Sauce, Scallions and Chicken Breasts.
+You will need the following ingredients to make this Apricot Mustard Chicken Recipe (see recipe card for quantities): Water, Dijon Mustard, Apricot Preserves, Low Sodium Soy Sauce, Scallions and Chicken Breasts.

-🥣 How do I make this Apricot Mustard Chicken Recipe
+🥣 How do I make Apricot Mustard Chicken